rocketmlhq/rmldnn/README.md

 **rmldnn** was built from the start with two main design principles in mind:

 - **Ease-of-use:** Simple, code-free, configuration-based command-line interface
-- **Uncompromising performance**: Blazing-fast speed and HPC-grade scalability on large-scale GPU/CPU clusters
+- **Uncompromising performance**: Blazing-fast speeds and HPC-grade scalability on GPU/CPU clusters

-The plots below show rmldnn scalability results (time per epoch as function of number of processes) to train two Unet-2D models on large scale CPU and GPU clusters, demonstrating almost linear speedups on up to 128 CPU processes (7680 cores) and on 512 GPUs.
+The plots below show rmldnn scalability results (time per epoch as function of number of processes) to train two different Unet-2D models on large scale CPU and GPU clusters, demonstrating almost linear speedups on up to 128 CPU processes (7680 cores) and on 512 GPUs.

 ![scaling](figures/scaling.jpg)